How To Create A React Responsive Grid

 }

-3. Customize Breakpoints and Columns: Use the breakpoints property to control layout adjustments at various screen sizes.
+3. Customize Breakpoints and Columns: Ag grid react responsive ensures that grid content adapts and remains functional on all screen sizes and devices.
+Use the breakpoints property to control layout adjustments at various screen sizes.
 Each breakpoint (lg, md, sm, xs, xxs) is a minimum width for the layout change.
 With cols, you specify how many columns appear at each breakpoint.
 Here, lg shows 12 columns, while xxs shows only 2.

 Creating a Responsive Grid in React with ReExt

 ReExt is software that makes Ext JS components available in React.
 It enables React programmers to use the sophisticated UI components of Ext JS.
 This synergy is ideal for constructing data-intensive, enterprise-level apps.
-With ReExt, developers can use a variety of UI components.
+With ReExt, developers can use a variety of React UI Component Library.
 These include grids, charts, forms, trees, and more, while still working in React.

 Key Features of ReExt: